Skip to Main Content

 Cancelling an ePermit: You must cancel the ePermit application online if the course you wish to take is closed or if you no longer want to enroll in the course prior to the start of the term.

-Cancelling an ePermit Request or Course: It is the student’s responsibility to cancel the course registration at both the home and host schools as well as the ePermit request.
-The student must do this prior to the start of the term, in order to avoid a tuition liability.
+Cancelling an ePermit Request or Course: It is the student’s responsibility to cancel the course registration at both the home and host schools, as well as the ePermit request.
+The student must do this before the term starts to avoid tuition liability.

 The Law School’s academic calendar differs from the University-wide academic calendar, so be sure to obtain the host school’s academic calendar.